eiji03aero/memoria/TASKS.md

 # Tasks
 ## WIP

-## Fix

 ## Todo
+- [ ] protect api endpoint from malicious access
+    - too many requests
+    - request from outside of app
-- [ ] logger for api
+- [ ] introduce datadog for monitoring
+- [ ] implement transaction / rollback
+- [ ] try to bounce ideas off of chat gpt
+    - what kind of feature would make it better app?
-- [ ] perf improve
+- [ ] try wegic for ui design
-    - album deletion
-    - add media to album
-    - remove media from album
 - [ ] consider plan control
     - premium plan for user space
     - logic should reside in user space service